MatthewRyanRead/AdventOfCode/README.md

     - `z3-solver`

 I use a different primary language for all years, so not everything is required for all modules.
-I do try to solve the first problem of the year in Bash, though.
+I usually try to solve the first problem of the year in Bash, though.